 Many millions of microorganisms share your body with you.
 In fact, it’s estimated that the human gut contains 100 trillion bacteria.
-In healthy adults, cells of microorganisms are estimated to outnumber human cells by a factor of ten to one.
+In healthy adults, it is estimated that cells of microorganisms outnumber human cells by a factor of ten to one.
 These bacteria, called gut flora, can influence your health in many ways, from helping to pull out energy from healthy food, to developing your body’s immune system, to guarding against infection from harmful bacteria.
 This presents some very good reasons for taking probiotics everyday.

-Below are twelve reasons why you should make sure you take probiotics everyday.
+Below are twelve reasons why you should make sure you take a high quality probiotic everyday.

 12 Reasons Why You Should Take High Quality Probiotics Everyday

-(1) Good Immune Function – Your digestive tract is where 80% of your immune system resides.
+(1) Good Immune Function – 80% of your immune system resides in your digestive tract.
 An unhealthy gut supports the growth of pathogenic bacteria, which constantly spew toxins into the system.
-This makes your immune system work much harder just to try to keep the balance between good bacteria and bad bacteria balanced.
+This makes your immune system work hard just to try to keep the balance between good bacteria and bad bacteria balanced.
 According to a 2003 review paper in the Lancet, lymphatic tissue in the intestine contains the largest pool of cells capable of producing an immune response.

 (3) Disease prevention.
 Probiotics have been proven to help reverse ulcers, diarrhea, irritable bowel syndrome, Crohn’s disease, ulcerative colitis, inflammatory bowel disease, and other gut inflammations that occur from a lack of sufficient probiotics.
 Also, the regular use of probiotics improves blood pressure thus a direct effect on heart health.
 The use of probiotics has shown to support allergy health in children.